On eve of election, Greenfield makes final pitch to unions in Dubuque

 Less than 24 hours before Election Day polls opened, U.S. Senate candidate Theresa Greenfield made one more campaign pitch to union representatives in Dubuque.

-Greenfield, a Democrat running to unseat U.S. Sen. Joni Ernst, R-Iowa, met with constituents outside UAW Local 94 today to talk about recovering from the COVID-19 pandemic and the issues on the minds of union members.
+Greenfield, a Democrat running to unseat U.S. Sen. Joni Ernst, R-Iowa, met with constituents outside UAW Local 94 on Monday to talk about recovering from the COVID-19 pandemic and the issues on the minds of union members.

 “We’ve got just a couple days left, and I think these are some of the most consequential times in our life,” Greenfield told the Telegraph Herald.
 “I am willing to work with anybody to get jobs done.”